 No matter what kind of food you feed your dog, leafy greens are a fantastic addition to your dog’s diet.
 Leafy greens are packed with natural vitamins, antioxidants, minerals, and fiber.

-A study conducted at Purdue University on Scottish Terriers found that the addition of leafy greens to a dog’s diet can even play a role in preventing canine cancer!
+A study conducted at Purdue University on Scottish Terriers found that the addition of leafy greens to a dog’s diet can greatly help with preventing cancer!
 Because dogs have short digestive tracts, they process greens better and are able to absorb more of the nutrients when the greens are fresh and pre-blended.
+Fiber from greens is critical for you dog’s microbiome.
 I came up with this recipe because I wanted to add a variety of finely blended, fresh, and top-quality greens to Miles’ diet in a suitable, affordable, customizable, and simple way.
-The following recipe is cheap, easy to make, and yields a large batch (1-3 months worth) of greens that store individually portioned in the freezer.
+The following recipe is cheap, easy to make, and yields a large batch (1+ months) of greens that store individually portioned in the freezer.

 Prepping Your Greens